 - Super easy

-If you seed a pomegranate yourself, you save money by buying just the fruit.
-And since it won’t take you but a couple minutes to get the seeds out, I consider that money well saved!
+If you start seeding pomegranates yourself, you save money by buying just the fruit instead of a container of pomegranate arils.
+And since it won’t take you but a couple of minutes to get the seeds out, I consider that money well saved!

 - pomegranate